plugdata-team/plugdata/README.md

 FEATURES:
 - Object discovery panel: a place where all objects (with descriptions) are listed by category
-- Range options for automation parameters
+- Search in patch
+- Autosave

 PD COMPATIBILITY:
 - Fix broken objects
 - Some properties are not updated in the panel when set with a message

-BUGS:
-- Fix MIDI sysex and bend issues

 OTHER:
 - Expand documentation with more object descriptions and inlet/outlet hover messages